xwipeoutx/xwipeoutx.github.io/_posts/2017-01-03-put-your-operations-on-your-client.md

     .ToList();
 ```

 Here we make anonymous types for all the constraints using our regex.
-Of course, the regex is the most crazy bit in this whole bit,
+Of course, the regex is the most crazy part of this whole thing,
 but what it essentially does it grab `id`, `guid` and `optional` from something like `{id:guid?}`.
 It will match multiple in something
-like `/api/orders/{status:string}/{top:int?}`.
-That's a terrible URL, don't use it in your project.
+like `/api/orders/{status:string}/{top:int?}` (that's a terrible URL, don't use it in your project).

 ```cs
 var parameterNamesAndTypes = string.Join(", ", parameters.Select(p => $"{p.Name}: {ConvertRouteConstraintToTsType(p.Constraint)}"));
 ```

-This bit makes a string that looks like `status: string, top: number` - these will be the parameters of the method.
-Note we convert the route
+This chunk makes a string that looks like `status: string, top?: number` - these will be the parameters of the generated method.
-types to TS friendly types in a good ol' `switch`.
+Note we convert the route types to TS friendly types using a good ol' `switch` statement, falling back to `any` when they do not match.

 ```cs
 var routeWithoutTypeNames = ParamsReplaceRegex.Replace(route.FullRouteTemplate, string.Empty);